SharedSignals June 2024

 The "events" claim SHOULD contain only one event.
 Multiple event type URIs are permitted only if they are alternative URIs defining the exact same event type.

 Of particular concern is the possibility that SETs are confused for other kinds of JWTs.
 The Security Considerations section of [RFC8417] has several sub-sections on this subject.
-The Shared Signals Framework is asking for further restrictions:
+The Shared Signals Framework requires further restrictions:

-This section provides SSF profiling specifications for the [DELIVERYPUSH] and [DELIVERYPOLL] specs.
+This section provides SSF profiling specifications for the [RFC8935] and [RFC8936] specs.

 Each delivery method is identified by a URI, specified below by the "method" metadata.

-This section provides SSF profiling specifications for the [DELIVERYPUSH] spec.
+This section provides SSF profiling specifications for the [RFC8935] spec.

 method